launchflow/launchflow/README.md

 ### Environments - [Docs](https://docs.launchflow.com/docs/concepts/environments)

-Environments group **Deployments** and **Resources** inside a private network (VPC) on either GCP or AWS.
+Environments group **Services** and **Resources** inside a private network (VPC) on either GCP or AWS.
 You can create multiple environments for different stages of your workflow (e.g. development, staging, production) and switch between them with a single command.

 </details>